Intermodalics/pickit-docs/docs/documentation/picking/smart-pick-examples.rst

 Pick sockets with a suction gripper
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is the same part as in the :ref:`previous example <example-pick-socket-gripper>`, the only difference being that it's now picked by a suction gripper, instead of by a two-finger gripper.
+This is the same part as in the :ref:`previous example <example-pick-socket-gripper>`, the only difference being that it's now picked by a suction gripper, instead of a two-finger gripper.
 It has the following picking configuration:

 - **Four pick points**, two on each side.